World Trade Centre Kuala Lumpur

 World Trade Centre Kuala Lumpur, formerly known as Putra World Trade Centre (PWTC; Pusat Dagangan Dunia Putra), is a convention and exhibition centre in Kuala Lumpur, Malaysia.
-The venue is sprawled over 1.70 million square feet with 235,000 square feet of exhibition space.
+The venue is sprawled over 1.7 million square feet with 235,000 square feet of exhibition space.

-It is Malaysia's historical convention centre and the preferred venue for local and international conventions, concerts, weddings, including small events like seminar, training, and meetings.
+It is Malaysia's historical convention centre and the preferred venue for local and international conventions, concerts, weddings, and small events like seminars, trainings and meetings.

 Construction commenced in 1981 and was completed in 1984.
 The building was officially opened on 26 September 1985.
 Before the PWTC, the area was the venue of the first and subsequent annual UMNO General Assemblies.

-This building is also used for the International Quran Reading Competition every year, since it was moved from Stadium Merdeka in 1985.
+This building is also used for the International Quran Recitation Competition every year, since it was moved from Stadium Merdeka in 1985.

 Location and access

-WTC KL is located in the Chow Kit/Jalan Putra ward in the north-western corner of downtown Kuala Lumpur.
+WTC KL is located in the Jalan Putra ward in the north-western corner of downtown Kuala Lumpur.
 It is next to Jalan Putra's interchange with Jalan Tun Ismail and is within walking distance of several hotels such as the Seri Pacific Hotel Kuala Lumpur, Sunway Putra Hotel, Dynasty Hotel Kuala Lumpur, and Sheraton Imperial Hotel Kuala Lumpur.
 The confluence of the Batu and Gombak Rivers is located right behind the convention centre.

 The Sunway Putra Mall is connected to WTC KL by a pedestrian bridge, which also links up the LRT and KTM Komuter stations and the aforementioned hotels.